mrjakhongir/shelter/README.md

 # shelter

 In this project I build adaptive website.
-That was useful to improve skills below:
+That was helpful to improve skills below:
   - first of all I used **Sass** preprocessor;
   - since its adaptive layout I used flexbox and grid actively;
   - add, remove and toggling classLists;